 Browse the Impact Portal

 During the first two weeks of school, Business Impact hosted a record-breaking kickoff, where we introduced our programs to incoming students.
 Staff also visited the Ford School of Public Policy, the School of Social Work, and Taubman College.
 Finally, we are reviewing applications and selecting students for the Board Fellowship Program, which begins in two weeks.
 The interest of impact students across campus is inspiring!

 See an album of photos from this event, and tag yourself!

 @ B3580, Ross

-If you are a Ford grad student or a Ross MBA or BBA Junior seeking a challenging summer internship at a mission-driven organization, then plan on attending this information session to learn more about the Center for Social Impact’s summer funding opportunities.
+If you are a Ford grad student or a Ross MBA or BBA Junior seeking a challenging summer internship at a mission-driven organization, then plan on attending this information session to learn more about Business Impact’s summer funding opportunities.

 Andrew Kelley graduated from Ross in May 2017 and is now a management consultant at Deloitte.
 During his time at Ross, he was part of the winning team in the 2016 Social Impact Challenge, served as a Board Fellow at Apple Playschools, and helped lead the the Board Fellowship program during his final year.
 In August, we spoke with Andrew about his experience in the impact space, and discussed his plans for the future.